 What is it?

-- Employers choose to pay the Living Wage on a voluntary basis.
+- Employers choose to pay the real Living Wage on a voluntary basis

-- The Living Wage enjoys cross party support, with public backing from the Prime Minister and the Leader of the Opposition.
+- The real Living Wage that meets the cost of living enjoys cross party support, with public backing from successive London Mayors and MPs across the four nations of the UK

-- Paying the Living Wage is good for business, good for the individual and good for society.
+- Paying a wage that is enough to live on is good for business, good for the individual and good for society

 What are the benefits?

 By paying the real Living Wage employers are voluntarily taking a stand to ensure their employees can earn a wage which is enough to live on.
 That basic fairness is at the heart of what our campaign is trying to achieve and why great businesses and organisations choose to go further than the government minimum.

 Many employers also report wider business benefits as a result of investments in staff pay.